preactjs/preact-www/content/en/blog/prerendering-preset-vite.md

 +<script prerender type="module" src="/src/index.jsx"></script>
 ```

-3. Make a few adjustments to our app root:
+...finally, make a couple adjustments to our app root:

 1. Switch `render` to `hydrate`
 	* `hydrate` from `preact-iso` is a very small utility which decides whether to render the app or hydrate depending on if it can find existing markup on the document.
 In dev it'll use `render`, but in production, with prerendered HTML, it'll use `hydrate`.
 	* We do need to add a window check (`typeof window !== undefined`) to ensure we're not trying to access `document`, a browser global, in Node during SSR.

 2. Add our `prerender()` export
 	* This is the facilitator of prerendering, and it's entirely user controlled.
-You decide how your app should be rendered, which props to pass in, make any adjustments to the HTML, run any post-processing you'd like, etc. All that we need is for an object to be returned containing an `html` property with your HTML string.
+You decide how your app should be rendered, which props to pass in to your root component, make any adjustments to the HTML, run any post-processing you'd like, etc. All that the plugin needs is for an object to be returned containing an `html` property with your HTML string.
 	* For our examples here we'll use `prerender` from `preact-iso` which is a thin wrapper around `renderToStringAsync` from `preact-render-to-string` with one main advantage: it automatically collects and returns the relative links it finds in the pages you prerender.
 The prerender plugin can then use these links to "walk" your app, discovering pages itself.
 We'll show this off further later.

 ```diff
 // src/index.jsx